Mahora65/xcalendar/README.md

 # Hi, I'm Jitrayu! 👋

 I am a master student in Digital Marketing & Data Science.
-I am passionate about programing and automation (I a little bit lazy).
+I am passionate about programing and automation.
 Right now I am looking for the internship (4 - 6 months) or even a real job 🤣.
 If you have anything or just wanna talk, feel free to contract me with the link below.

 ## 🔗 Links